rcl-cloud-apps/cloud101/index.md

 # Introduction

-In this series of hands-on lessons, you will learn the basic of cloud computing by installing and hosting an eCommerce site in the cloud.
+In this series of hands-on lessons, you will learn the basics of cloud computing by installing and hosting an eCommerce site in the cloud.

 ## What is cloud computing

-Cloud computing allows you to use resources provided by a cloud service provider instead of purchasing your own hardware and software.
+Cloud computing allows you to use resources provided by a **cloud service provider** instead of purchasing your own hardware and software.

 You 'rent' these  cloud services on a monthly basis and only pay for what you use.
 This avoids the complexity and cost of purchasing and maintaining your own hardware and software.